In ancient Japan, martial arts were not just defence

 Peter Norvost(author of the blog: Geek Noise), recommends to new TDD developers to do simple katas of 30 minutes every morning for 2 weeks.

-Now I will show you an example of a very simple TDD kata and then I will perform a demonstration.
+Now I will show you an example of a very simple TDD kata and

 1-An empty string returns zero